valignatev/ddd-dynamic/README.md

 [Implementing Domain-Driven Design in PHP](https://dzone.com/articles/implementing-domain-driven-design-in-php) - Introduce Domain Driven Design and how to Implementing in Laravel with PHP by Alireza Rahmani Khalili.

 [Event Sorcery](https://www.eventsorcery.com) - Detailed blog with lengthy articles about building event sourced domain driven applications with Python.

+[How to get started DDD & Onion-Architecture in Python web application](https://iktakahiro.dev/python-ddd-onion-architecture) - Quite self-explanatory title of the blog post by Takahiro Ikeuchi.
+Including [github repo](https://github.com/iktakahiro/dddpy) with the idea implementation.

 ## Talks, videos, Podcasts